mwittig/pimatic-denon-avr/README.md

 ## DenonAvrInputSelector

-The DenonAvrInputSelector can be used to select the inpit source.
-Allowed value depend on the AVR model.
+The DenonAvrInputSelector can be used to select the input source.
+Allowed values for input selection depend on the AVR model.

     {
           "id": "avr-5",